uxuimercergroup/evolution/README.md

 # [Mercer Evolution](https://evolution.mercer.com)

-> Global Framework for Digital Design, Development and maintained by the Mercer Digital Center of Excellence
+> Global Framework for digital design, development and maintained by the Mercer Digital Center of Excellence

 ## What is Evolution?